squid-cache/squid-cache.github.io/MergeProcedure.rst

 === Code Style ===
 Squid-2 and Squid-3 use different coding styles.
 Style requirements can be found (where is the most current??)

+Squid-3 formatting is presently handled by the maintainer post-commit.
+Self-checks may be done using '''astyle 2.62''' and the '''scripts/srcformat.sh''' script.

 === Submission Format ===

 Submissions are emailed to squid-dev for merging, one submission per post.
 The submission email must contain: